-Here are tips to learn how to predict a frost, differentiate between a light frost and a hard freeze, and protect your garden from frost.
+Learn how to predict frost, differentiate between a light frost and a hard freeze, and protect your garden from frost with these tips!

 How to Predict a Frost

 First, look up the average frost dates for your area to know when frosts are most likely to occur.
 Use our Frost Dates Calculator to find frost dates for spring and fall.

 Keep in mind that frosts can vary greatly by microclimate.
 In fact, while you may have frost in your garden, your neighbor down the street may see no sign of it!

 Consider these factors when the radio and TV reports say “frost tonight.”

 - How warm was it during the day?
 If the temperature reached 75ºF (in the East or North) or 80ºF (in the desert Southwest), the chance of the mercury falling below 32ºF at nighttime is slim.

 - Is it windy?
 A still night allows cold air to pool near the ground; a light breeze stirs things up; a heavy, cold wind sweeps away warm air near the ground.